Cyhl Quarles

 Cyhl Quarles (pronounced "Kyle") (born April 6, 1989) is an American former football strong safety.
 He signed with the Baltimore Ravens as an undrafted free agent.
 He played college football at Wake Forest.

-Early years
+Early life

 Quarles grew up on Singleton Road in the neighborhood of Gladiator, which is located in Norcross, Georgia.
 Quarles attended Meadowcreek High School, also in Norcross.
 Quarles was ranked as the 88th-best safety nationally by Scout and also was ranked as 49th-best prospect of the state of Georgia.
 He was a sprinter on the track high school team in which he ran the 100 meter dash 10.68 seconds.
 Quarles was named the Atlanta Journal-Constitution Defensive Player of the Week once during high school.